plantismash/documentation/docs/command_line.md

 Command Line Use
 ----------------

-The antiSMASH command line tool comes with a built-in help system.
+The plantiSMASH command line tool comes with a built-in help system.
 Use `antismash --help` to display help for the most common options, or `antismash --help-showall` to get a description of all possible options.